voodoo12345/credits-docs/source/transactions.rst

 state during the ``apply()`` method call and are used as a standard unit of work inside the Credits Framework to modify :ref:`Blockchain State <blockchain-state>`.

-When a Transaction with Transform inside is sent to the Node, it is verified against the current :ref:`Blockchain State <blockchain-state>`.
+When a Transaction with Transform inside is onboarded to the Node, it is verified against the current :ref:`Blockchain State <blockchain-state>`.
 The ``verify()`` method should perform checks against state to check if this Transform will be applicable either now or sometime in the future.
 If a Transform fails verification at any point it will be flushed from